philippbaumeister/ExoMDN/README.md

 ## Getting started

 Interactive widgets are included in ExoMDN to simplify loading an MDN model and running a prediction.
-To get started check out `introduction.ipynb` in the *notebooks* directory.
-There you'll also find more in-depth examples.
+To get started check out `introduction.ipynb`.
+More in-depth examples can be found in the *notebooks* directory and more will be added over time.

 ## Acknowledgements
 We are using the MDN layer for Keras by https://github.com/cpmpercussion/keras-mdn-layer